 Asphalt driveways can show their age over time, drying out, cracking, and giving way to potholes.
 In this article, you’ll find expert advice for quickly and easily fixing driveway cracks, repairing potholes, and sealing the surface.

-1 Sweep loose dirt and debris out of the crack.
-Then, using a caulking gun, apply a compound formulated for asphalt repair according to the label directions.
+3 Using a caulking gun, apply a compound formulated for asphalt repair according to the label directions.
 Buy asphalt repair products on Amazon.

-2 Then press the repair compound deeply into the groove with an old putty knife.
+4 Press the repair compound deeply into the groove with an old putty knife.
 Sprinkle a little sand on top of the repair to keep it from sticking to tires or shoes.

 As an alternative, you can buy self-adhesive polypropylene rubberized fabric, sold in rolled strips, that you just cut, peel, and stick over a crack or small hole.
 Self-adhesive asphalt repair fabric is sold on Amazon.